vyomasystems-lab/challenges-JayKaku/level1_design1/README.md

 Hence the each and every of the `inpxx` signals were tested with the respective `sel` signals and the `if out == inpxx` was checked.

+## Is the verification complete ?

+The verification is complete as the valid as well as invalid inputs have been tested against as well as the design has `default: out = 0;` for recovery from unknown cases also the `sensitivity list` has `sel` line only, as it as cobinational (which remove the cases of delayed outputs and states to an extent) design it can be claimed that the verification is indeed complete.